Procter & Gamble Egypt, Ltd.

 Cisco Systems International

-Cisco has been present in Egypt since 1999, and presently has over 80 employees, and over 250 business partners in the country.
-In December 2016, Cisco announced a $10 million investment plan in Algebra Ventures to seed a sustainable model of job-creation and economic development in Egypt.
+“Cisco has been present in Egypt since 1999 and currently has more than 80 employees and over 250 business partners in country.
+In December 2016, Cisco announced a USD $10-millions investment plan with Algebra Ventures to seed a sustainable model for job creation and economic development in Egypt.
 This investment is targeted at small businesses that provide innovative products, services and solutions.”

 Apex International Energy